Atmospheric Science

 - Temperature Profile: Temperature increases with altitude due to absorption of UV radiation.

-- Importance (Ozone Layer): Contains the Ozone Layer (O₃), which absorbs most of the Sun’s harmful ultraviolet (UV) radiation, protecting life on Earth.
+- Ozone Layer: Contains the Ozone Layer (O₃), which absorbs most of the Sun’s harmful ultraviolet (UV) radiation, protecting life on Earth.

-- Events: Calm and cloud-free; lower stratosphere is ideal for high-altitude jet travel to avoid turbulence.
+- Events: Calm and cloud-free; the lower stratosphere is ideal for high-altitude jet travel to avoid turbulence.

 - Temperature Profile: Temperature drops with altitude, reaching the coldest temperatures in the atmosphere (around –90°C) at the mesopause.